 Your body does not produce iron.
 So, a runners diet but consist of foods that are going to help deliver it to his or her body.

 You can only get iron by way of your diet.

-There are many runners like me around the world who have never really payed attention to this part of their diet.
+Runners, around the world, have never really paid attention to this part of their diet.

 Eat More Meat

 I certainly was not much of a meat eater prior to finding out that I was anemic.

 Anemia is basically when your body runs low on red blood cells.

 If you are not eating enough foods high in iron your body runs low on its oxygen delivery capacity.